 As for Fakarava specific safety tips:

-Pro Tip: I strongly recommend to go on these excursions during the first days of your visit to Fakarava.
+I strongly recommend going on these excursions during the first days of your visit to Fakarava.
 Why?
 Though it makes for a perfect way to spend your last day on the atoll (you shouldn’t dive in most cases), these excursions are very prone to cancellations due to weather and minimum passengers required.
-So, if you don’t want any last minute surprises, get these out of the way early to allow for extra flexibility.
+So, if you don’t want any last-minute surprises, get these out of the way early to allow for extra flexibility.
 Diving will almost always be possible in Fakarava.

 Check out this 5 days in Fakarava sample itinerary to see how to divide your days on the island

 The largest settlement in Fakarava is really just a tiny village.
 It’s one of the calmest and most picturesque villages I encountered in French Polynesia, with locals dropping the kids off at school in the morning, and heavenly scented gardenia flowers and colorful hibiscus blooming everywhere.
 There isn’t much happening in the village but it’s got everything you need, including a couple of grocery shops, dive centers, a beachfront snack, and of course – a tiny shack selling island fashions.